EdwinVW/dapr-workshop/Assignment03/step-by-step-python.md

 Because you need to change the message broker from Redis to RabbitMQ, you will create a separate folder with the component configuration files and use this folder when starting the services using the Dapr CLI.
-You can specify which folder to use on the command-line with the `--components-path` flag.
+You can specify which folder to use on the command-line with the `--resources-path` flag.

 1. Create a new folder `dapr/components`.